Bhagavad Gita 6-29. Man focused on Yoga (Philosophy). Equanimity

 “When abstention from sensual pleasure is firmly established in the Yogi, great vitality is acquired.”
 Patanjali PYS II.30.

 Bhagavad Gita 6-15.
-With the mind controlled, the yogi unites with Atman
+With the mind controlled, the yogi unites with the Atman

 Three of the Yamas come directly from Ahimsa.